jovenisrael/Angular-Customer-CRUD/README.md

 # 🚀 Dockerized Laravel Project (No Sail)

-This project contains a simple setup to run a Laravel application using Docker (without Laravel Sail).
+This project contains a simple Customer CRUD.
 It includes:

 - **Laravel (API backend)**
 - **Angular (frontend)**